spacetelescope/jdaviz/docs/cubeviz/plugins.rst

     see [opencv-python on PyPI](https://pypi.org/project/opencv-python/).

-Expand the "Export to video" section, then enter the desired starting and ending slice indices (inclusive) and the filename.
+Expand the "Export to video" section, then enter the desired starting and ending slice indices (inclusive), the frame rate in frames per second (FPS), and the filename.
 If a path is not given, the file will be saved to current working directory.
 Any existing file with the same name will be silently replaced.